 In order for a cough to occur, several events need to take place in sequence.
 Let's use the unwanted irritant of water entering the windpipe, also known the trachea, to trigger the coughing reflex.

-First, the vocal cords open widely, allowing additional air to pass through into the lungs.
+First, the vocal cords open widely allowing additional air to pass through into the lungs.
 Then the epiglottis closes off the windpipe, and simultaneously, the abdominal and rib muscles contract, increasing the pressure behind the epiglottis.
 With the increased pressure, the air is forcefully expelled, and creates a rushing sound as it moves very quickly past the vocal cords.
-The rushing air dislodges the irritant, making it possible to breathe comfortably again.
+The rushing air dislodges the irritant making it possible to breathe comfortably again.

 Review Date 9/7/2021

-Updated by: Denis Hadjiliadis, MD, MHS, Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.